 New Ace album, it´s been on works at least four or five years, but maybe it´s finally coming?

 Haha, well, he says it´s just about done.

 He has a great band with Anthony Esposito on bass and Scot Coogan on drums.

 Beautiful!
-He always attracts great musicians in his band.
+He always attracts great musicians to his band.

 RONDINELLI AND RAY GILLEN

-Back in the early days of your career you used to play with Ray Gillen and Bobby Rondinelli in a band called Rondinelli.
+Back in your career’s early days, you used to play with Ray Gillen and Bobby Rondinelli in a band called Rondinelli.
 Tell some more about that band?

 It´s not even an album.
-It´s mostly stuff that we recorded on a four track that I was engineering.
+It´s mostly stuff that we recorded on a four-track that I was engineering.
 Some of the other stuff was done in a studio that I don´t remember.
 That was a demo that we put together and tried to sell to the record companies.
 So it´s not a proper album at all.
 I´m still waiting for royalties for that.
-Bobby called me up seven or ten years ago and told me he was going to put it out.
-Haven´t seen him twice since.
-Bobby, at least get me a copy of the album! "laughs"
+Bobby called me up seven or ten years ago and told me he would put it out.
+I haven´t seen him twice since.
+Bobby, at least get me a copy of the album! “laughs.”

 Did you ever do a proper tour with the band?